pranavanba/recoverSummarizeR/README.md

 -   Synapse account with relevant project access (for help with Synapse please refer to the [Synapse documentation](https://help.synapse.org/docs/))
 -   Synapse personal access token (`SYNAPSE_AUTH_TOKEN`)

-## Installation
+## Installation and Usage

-Two common methods to install and use this package include via your local environment or Docker.
-The advantage of using Docker over a local installation and use of this package is that:

-1. The Dockerfile in this repo contains instructions to create an environment with all dependencies needed for the system and R
+Two methods to install and use this package include via your local environment or Docker.
+The primary purpose of using the Docker method instead of the local installation, in the context of this package, is that the Dockerfile in this repo contains instructions to create an environment with all dependencies needed for the system and R, install the `recoverSummarizeR` package, and automatically execute the `mainflow()` function with input arguments for `mainflow()` provided during the build process in the `docker run ...` command.
-2. Once the Docker image is built and you will have access to an RStudio instance that you can connect to in any web browser from your local network, eliminating the need to have R installed on your local machine

 ### Local